akaihola/darker/README.rst

 (`134`__, `142`__, `245`__, `370`__, `511`__, `830`__).
 However, in September 2021 Black developers started to hint towards adding this feature after all (`1352`__).
 This might at least simplify Darker's algorithm substantially.

+The ``--range`` option in `the Ruff formatter`_ does allow for partial formatting of a single range, but to make use of it,
+Darker would need call `the Ruff formatter`_ once for each modified chunk.

 __ https://github.com/psf/black/issues/134
 __ https://github.com/psf/black/issues/142